Habibur-Rahman0927/core-languages/php/string/README.md

     - Wraps a string to a specified number of characters.
 Useful for formatting text to fit within a certain width.

 ## Resources
-- **Here Is the description of string function check the like below:** https://docs.google.com/document/d/1vz1bmvAQD8ixrIwnBUb5Zw8N65mefKy771vJYxSol4k/edit?usp=sharing
+- **Here Is the explanation of string function check the like below:** https://docs.google.com/document/d/1vz1bmvAQD8ixrIwnBUb5Zw8N65mefKy771vJYxSol4k/edit?usp=sharing